-Recycling Broken Crayons!
+Recycling Broken Crayons

-This is a very easy project that the kids will love.
-You can make different shapes, multi-color, or single color molded crayons.
+This is a very easy project that the kids and any young children will love.
+You can make different shapes, rainbow crayon molds, multi-color, or single color molded crayons.

-Cheap crayons work really well for this project.
+Cheap whole crayons work really well for this project.
 Even the ones that you get free at restaurants.
 The Crayola crayon labels are a lot harder to get off.

 I found a razor blade helped- just slice down the length of the crayon and peel the label.

 We used a heart shaped pan and a muffin tin.
-Place crayons in a single layer.

 You can sort the colors or make a mixture like we did.
 Use an older pan just in case it colors the pan.